Startling Facts on Falling Down the Stairs you Need to Know

 • The property owner or the employee who maintains the stairs was responsible for your injuries.

-• The property owner was aware of the dangerous condition of the stairs but failed to repair that.
+• The property owner was aware of the dangerous condition of the stairs but failed to repair them.

-• The property owner has the responsibility to have knowledge of the defects of the stairs and should have repaired that.
+• The property owner has the responsibility to have knowledge of the defects in the stairs and should have repaired them.

 Are you responsible if someone falls down your stairs?

-It cannot be answered in yes or no as many factors involve in deciding the liability of someone falling down your stairs.
+It cannot be answered yes or no, as many factors are involved in deciding the liability.
 Though you are responsible for keeping your stairs safe for everyone, if a trespasser gets injured, you cannot be held liable.
-If any people you have invited or the licensees get injured, you have to compensate for their injuries.
+If any of the people you have invited or the licensees get injured, you have to compensate for their injuries.

 Can I sue my landlord if I slipped down the stairs?